ramitgdev/app/ENHANCED_CHAT_SETUP_GUIDE.md

 1. Open your Supabase dashboard
 2. Go to SQL Editor
-3. Copy and paste the entire `supabase-enhanced-chat-schema.sql` file
+3. Copy and paste the entire `database/scripts/supabase-enhanced-chat-schema.sql` file
 4. Click "Run" to execute

 This will create: